ploutusFi/Ploutos-Docs/about-gravita-protocol/smart-contracts.md

 ---
 description: >-
-  Gravita is a decentralized protocol that allows Ether or liquid staking derivatives (LSDs) holders to obtain maximum liquidity against their collateral without paying interest.
+  Levra is a decentralized protocol that allows Ether or liquid staking derivatives (LSDs) holders to obtain maximum liquidity against their collateral without paying interest.
 ---